IncDrops/PollitGo/Users/testing/projects/nextn/README.md

 1. Replace ALL placeholder values (e.g., `YOUR_ACTUAL_STRIPE_SECRET_KEY_GOES_HERE` and `REPLACE_THIS_WITH_A_STRONG_RANDOM_SECRET_YOU_GENERATE`) with your **actual keys and generated secret**.
 2. To generate `NEXTAUTH_SECRET`, you can run `openssl rand -base64 32` in your terminal.
 3.  **After creating or modifying `.env.local` (for local development), you MUST restart your Next.js development server** (stop `npm run dev` with `Ctrl+C` and run `npm run dev` again) for the changes to take effect.
 Next.js only loads environment variables on startup.
+4.  **For Deployed/Prototype Environments (like Firebase Studio):**
+    *   `NEXTAUTH_URL` and `NEXTAUTH_SECRET` **must** be set as environment variables through your hosting provider's settings dashboard or environment configuration.
+    *   **The `.env.local` file is NOT used in deployed/prototype environments.**
+    *   **`NEXTAUTH_URL` in deployed/prototype environments MUST be the full public URL of that specific deployment** (e.g., `https://your-dynamic-studio-url.cloudworkstations.dev`).
+If it's not set correctly, NextAuth.js API routes (like login/signup) will likely fail with "Failed to fetch" errors because the backend doesn't know its own public address.
-4.  **For Deployed/Prototype Environments (like Firebase Studio):** `NEXTAUTH_URL` and `NEXTAUTH_SECRET` must be set as environment variables through your hosting provider's settings dashboard.
-Firebase Studio might not have an easy way to set *backend* environment variables for Next.js API routes, which can lead to the "Failed to fetch" error for NextAuth.js when running on the prototype URL.
-This is a limitation of the prototyping environment, not an issue with the NextAuth.js setup itself if it works locally.
+    *   Firebase Studio, in particular, might not have an straightforward way to set *backend* environment variables for Next.js API routes that it hosts.
+This can lead to the "Failed to fetch" error for NextAuth.js when running on the prototype URL, even if it works perfectly locally.
+This is often a limitation of the specific prototyping environment's configuration options for Next.js backends.

 ## Authentication with NextAuth.js